Postdoctor in Cancer Research

-The overall goal of this project is to improve treatments for patients affected by uveal melanoma.
+The overall goal of this project is to improve treatments for patients affected by uveal melanoma by focusing on extracellular vesicles (EVs) and their role in the tumor microenvironment.
 Approximately 50% of all patients with uveal melanoma will develop metastatic disease and die, interestingly most of these patients will only develop liver metastases.
-One hypothesis is that extracellular vesicles (EVs) from uveal melanoma enable metastasis.
+One hypothesis is that EVs from uveal melanoma enable metastasis.
 We will characterize the cellular and molecular effects of EVs in the liver microenvironment, test interventions in experimental model systems with long-term goal of performing clinical trials.
 We will also develop blood-based biomarkers to enable individualized treatment.
 We are an international hub for new clinical trials for patients with ocular melanoma, and therefore have unique access to pre-existing blood and tumor biobanks.

 To be eligible for appointment as a postdoc, the applicant is required to have a doctoral degree, a doctoral degree in art or a foreign degree that is deemed to be equivalent to a doctoral degree.
 This eligibility requirement must be met before the employment decision is made.